 Property Type |

-If you meet these parameters, you will be eligible for an instant home loan approval once the credit assessment is complete.
+If you meet these parameters, you will be eligible for instant home loan approval once the credit assessment is complete.

 House Loan Eligibility Based on Salary: Your monthly salary helps the lender determine your home loan repayment capacity.
-To be eligible for a home loan, you must be a salaried person with at least three years of corporate experience in your respective field.
-Your income also helps the lender understand the maximum loan amount they can extend without risking default.
+To be eligible for a home loan as a salaried borrower, you must have at least three years of corporate experience in your respective field.

-Loan Amount Eligibility and Max Tenure |
+Loan Amount Eligibility and Maximum Tenure |

 Age of Eligible Borrower |